hanoon-07/networking/README.md

 - 🧠 Successfully acknowledged frames (`'a'`) are not retransmitted — unlike Go-Back-N.
 - 🔁 Mimics selective retransmission and out-of-order recovery behavior of Selective Repeat ARQ.

+### dvr:

+A C implementation of the **Distance Vector Routing Algorithm**:

+- 🧠 Each node builds a **routing table** based on distance vectors from neighbors.
+- 🔁 Uses the **Bellman-Ford algorithm** to iteratively update shortest paths.
+- ❌ Unreachable nodes (input as `-1`) are internally treated as `infinity (9999)`.
+- 📊 Outputs the final routing table for each router: destination, next hop, and distance.